What is Coumadin?

 Coumadin side effects

-pain, swelling, hot or cold feeling, skin changes, or discoloration anywhere on your body;
+pain, swelling, hot or cold feeling, skin changes, or discoloration anywhere on your body; or

-sudden and severe leg or foot pain, foot ulcer, purple toes or fingers;
+sudden and severe leg or foot pain, foot ulcer, purple toes or fingers.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Coumadin?